Abed: That's sort of my gimmick, but we did lean on that pretty hard last week. I can lay low for an episode.

 - Clara, when she tells the Doctor that the sound of the TARDIS always spreads hope wherever it goes and reminds him of the "promise he made to himself" (after which the Doctor quotes some beautiful statements actually from the production documents kept by the BBC informing the Doctor's character).

 - Osgood, who wears a Fourth Doctor-esque scarf and spends the whole episode acting like she's in a Doctor Who episode.

 - Bill Potts has aspects of this, recognizing when the Doctor was about to wipe her memory ("That’s the trouble with you, you don’t think anyone’s ever seen a movie.") and questioning why the Daleks are always shouting.

 - Chris was expanded out to one in the novelisation of "Shada", as a scientist very concerned with the potential implications of the massive amounts of Nonsensoleum the universe turns out to run on.

-- Wash from Firefly, who is the Audience Surrogate and often questions the flaws in the other characters' plans.
+- Wash, who is the Audience Surrogate and often questions the flaws in the other characters' plans.

-- One scene involved his wife joining in on the action though:
+- One scene involves his wife joining in on the action, though:

 - In Heroes, this is (or used to be) done by, appropriately, Hiro.